senorGPT/CTF_crackmes.one/zsombii - Easy crackme/zsombii - Easy crackme - Solution.md

 ## 5. Dynamic Analysis

 *x64dbg* does not support opening `.jar` files.
 Furthermore, since I was able to extract the source code from the `.jar` file using *JADX*, there was no need for dynamic analysis.
+Although, it is important to keep in mind that decompilers can lie under obfuscation and runtime debugging (*IntelliJ* / *JDWP*) is how to confirm what actually executes.